matthiask/django-prose-editor/README.rst

 The editor can be customized in several ways:

 1. Using the ``config`` parameter to include/exclude specific extensions (legacy approach)
-2. Creating custom presets for more advanced customization (legacy approach)
+2. Using the new configuration language with ``ConfigurableProseEditorField`` (recommended)
-3. Using the new configuration language with ``ConfigurableProseEditorField`` (recommended)
+3. Creating custom implementations for more advanced customization

 For the new configuration language, see the :doc:`configuration_language` documentation.